The Remembrance Project

 Fostering connections with elected officials

-In 2012, Espinoza took the Stolen Lives Quilt on a tour and visited a total of 21 state offices across the country.
+In 2012, Espinoza took the Stolen Lives Quilt on a tour and visited 21 state offices across the country.

-Espinoza’s staunchest supporter at the federal level is Iowa Rep. Steve King.
-One of the most outspoken anti-immigrant members of Congress, King introduced a resolution in 2011 that would recognize the National Day of Remembrance.
+Espinoza’s staunchest supporter at the federal level was former Iowa Rep. Steve King, who was one of the most outspoken anti-immigrant members of Congress.
+King introduced a resolution in 2011 that would recognize the National Day of Remembrance.
 Espinoza and King have hobnobbed at FAIR’s HTFTTF in the past and both participated in a “Tea Party Town Hall” in Richmond, Virginia, in 2013.
 At that event Roy Beck of the anti-immigrant group, NumbersUSA introduced Espinoza, who spoke at length about how “illegal immigration is destroying our families.”

-In 2013, Espinoza participated in a press conference organized by the anti-immigrant group Tea Party Patriots featuring then Alabama Senator Jeff Sessions, another staunch ally of the nativist movement, and Utah Senator Mike Lee.
+In 2013, Espinoza participated in a press conference organized by the anti-immigrant group Tea Party Patriots featuring then-Alabama Sen. Jeff Sessions, another staunch ally of the nativist movement, and Utah Sen. Mike Lee.
 At the press conference, organized in opposition to the “Gang of Eight” comprehensive immigration reform proposal, Espinoza again depicted immigrants as criminals, stating, “Its authors worked hand in hand with rich businessmen and amnesty advocates while never once considering the rights of the victims of illegal alien violence.
 Their decisions to provide amnesty to criminals including gang members is a slap in the face to every single victim of illegal alien violence.”

-While the Project is not permitted to endorse candidates due to its non-profit status, Espinoza developed a strong relationship with white nationalist political candidate Paul Nehlen.
-In July of 2016, Espinoza helped organize a protest outside of Republican Paul Ryan’s house, Nehlen’s opponent and Nehlen spoke at the Remembrance Project’s 2017 conference.
+While the Project is not permitted to endorse candidates due to its nonprofit status, Espinoza developed a strong relationship with white nationalist political candidate Paul Nehlen.
+In July of 2016, Espinoza helped organize a protest outside of Nehlen’s opponent, Republican Speaker of the House Paul Ryan’s home.
+Nehlen spoke at the Remembrance Project’s 2017 conference.
 Nehlen voiced increasingly open white nationalist and antisemitic rhetoric in early 2018.

 The face of the anti-sanctuary movement